pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 ##### Allocation

-When the dynamic resource plugin in kube-scheduler encounters a claim which, according to the class, uses numeric parameters, it looks up which builtin controller handles the claim parameters.
+When the dynamic resource plugin in kube-scheduler encounters a claim which, according to the class, uses numeric parameters, it expands the CEL template and decodes into the capacity type, using `Kind` and `APIVersion` to determine that type.
+Then it looks up which builtin controller handles that claim parameter type.

 That controller then is asked to provide suitable nodes and, once a node has been identified, to allocate the claim.

 The controller itself must not modify the claim.
 Instead, it just returns the AllocationResult and marks resources as being in use.
 It is the responsibility